 Promoting diversity within a corporate world

 April 2018 saw the deadline for the new gender pay reporting regulations pass, and it is clear that there is still some way to go before there is pay parity between the genders.
 In 2010, the European Commission officially named gender balance as a priority on its political agenda.
 Yet, eight years on, it is questionable whether this is a reality in the UK's financial sector.
 Meanwhile, the Financial Conduct Authority has recently called on the sector to work harder to address issues around diversity and misconduct.
-How is the sector responding to the growing focus by regulators, government and the media on the wide spectrum of issues related to gender?
+How is the sector responding to the growing focus by regulators, government and the on the wide spectrum of issues related to gender?

 At a macro level, international regulatory and government bodies have been attempting to create equal opportunities and minimise the number of women out of work